bartlomiejmacrix/Final_project-frontend/README.md

-# Final project - Frontend
+# Book Application - frontend

 This is a web application project designed to manage the frontend of the Contact Book Application.
 The frontend is developed using React.js + Vite with Tailwind CSS.